 Farmers spray glyphosate on crops such as wheat shortly before harvest to kill and dry the plants evenly, which makes harvesting more efficient and economically predictable.

+The problem?
 This practice increases the likelihood that glyphosate residues remain on the food that ultimately reaches consumers.

 Glyphosate and the Rise of Modern Disease